 The Process For Adoptive Parents

-The Adoption Process for adoptive parents starts when the Adoptive families complete the Home Study process and becomes approved for the placement of a child for the purposes of adoption.
-Adoptive parents are required to pass background checks and abuse registries during this process.
+The adoption process for adoptive parents starts when the adoptive families complete the home study process and become approved for the placement of a child for the purposes of adoption. adoptive parents are required to pass background checks and abuse registries during this process.
 A home study is a complete assessment of a potential adoptive family including a history of family life, employment verifications, medical assessments, financial security verifications, reference letters, and home inspection.
-During the Home Study process, the adoptive family creates a profile book with pictures and details of what life is like in your family.
-Families share details about relatives, vacations, daily routines, values, and animals, etc. Adoptive families are in the waiting stage.
+During the home study process, the adoptive family creates a profile book with pictures and details of what life is like in your family.
+Families share details about relatives, vacations, daily routines, values, and animals, etc. Adoptive families are then in the waiting stage.

-When this agency is ready to match a birth family, a Match Summary is developed.
-Adoptive families review the match budget which includes details that are known such as budget, estimated due date, gender, race, mental health in the family, substances during pregnancy, background health history, type of future contact (open, semi-open, closed), hospital plan, etc.
+When this agency is ready to match a birth family, a match summary is developed.
+Adoptive families review the match budget which includes details that are known such as budget, estimated due date, gender, race, mental health in the family, substances during pregnancy, background health history, type of future contact (open, semi-open, closed), hospital plan, and more.

-If matched a fee schedule, and matching documents are sent to the adoptive parents to commit to the match.
-The bonding process begins.
+If matched, a fee schedule and matching documents are sent to the adoptive parents to commit to the match.
+Then the bonding process begins.
 The process of bonding may include phone calls, zoom calls, or face-to-face interactions.
-Some birth parents are open to adoptive parents going to prenatal visits, ultrasounds, etc.
+Some birth parents are open to adoptive parents going to prenatal visits, ultrasounds, and more.

 In the state of Florida, the baby must be in the care of the adoptive parents for a minimum of 90 days with monthly post placement supervision reports prior to the finalization of the adoption.
 The first court date is the termination of parental rights for the birth parents scheduled shortly after the consents are signed, and the second court date is the finalization hearing scheduled after 90 days of placement.
 After finalization, the attorney will request the birth certificate to reflect the baby’s new name and new parents.